Skip to content

 Deferred MBA Impostor Syndrome (And What to Do About It)

 The most practical thing you can do about deferred MBA impostor syndrome is apply anyway.
-The feeling that you're not the type of person who gets into these programs is almost never accurate — it's a product of comparing your internal uncertainty to other people's curated external credentials.
+The feeling that you're not the type of person who gets into these programs is almost never accurate.
+It's a product of comparing your internal uncertainty to other people's curated external credentials.
 The actual admitted students at HBS 2+2 and Stanford GSB are not uniformly Ivy League graduates with Goldman internships.
 Many of them felt exactly what you're feeling and applied regardless.

 The most common thing I hear from deferred MBA applicants isn't "I don't know how to write my essay."
 It's "I don't think I'm the type of person who gets into these programs."

-That sentence — "I'm not the type" — is the actual obstacle.
+That sentence, "I'm not the type," is the actual obstacle.
 And it's almost always wrong.

-Where This Feeling Comes From
+Where Does This Feeling Come From

 Impostor syndrome in deferred MBA admissions has a specific origin: the public narrative about who these programs are for.